 And, yes, there is no way competitors will wait for you.
 Time to market matters a lot, and if you don’t seize the occasion, it’ll be seized by someone else.

 Got a techie friend!
 He is ready to work for free and gonna take care of coding

 What can be better than working with your friend who you’ve known for many years?
 ‘Nothing’, some of you would say — well, this is a common misconception.

 Do you think you can trust each other?
 It’s not going to be like this in business.
 Why?
 For everything is bound to get personal.

 Once you trip over something relating to the project, you may have different points of view on it You would probably have to go through hours of disputes before coming to a mutual agreement.

 There is always another thing: you would have quarrels about money and equity sharing.
 Matter of money is where the hell starts because your CTO may start thinking he/she does more than you.
-‘It’d be better if I found out how to hire a CTO for a startup’, you are likely to yell.
+‘It’d be better if I found out how to hire a CTO as a service for a startup’, you are likely to yell.

 Have you ever heard of Eduardo Saverin who was the Facebook co-founder?
 He no longer works there.
 Almost right after the website was launched, the relationship between co-founders began to fray: they couldn’t come to an understanding, and Zuckenberg cut his friend out of the company.

 If you are sure your friend and you won’t get in a situation very similar to this, you can offer them to join your project.